Melania Trump visits baby elephants, takes Kenya safari | AFP - This kiji is

 She then made a brief stop in Malawi where she toured a primary school.

-Her husband tweeted: "Our country's great First Lady, Melania, is doing really well in Africa.
+Her husband on Thursday tweeted: "Our country's great First Lady, Melania, is doing really well in Africa.
 The people love her, and she loves them!
 It is a beautiful thing to see."

 The First Lady's visit to Africa has offered up a softer side of the Trump administration, which is facing a critical vote on the nomination of Brett Kavanaugh to the Supreme Court on Friday.